-CMPS 205: DATA STRUCTURES AND ALGORITHMS II (3 CREDITS) - PREREQUISITE: CMPS 202
+CMPS 205: DATA STRUCTURES & ALGORITHMS II (3 CREDITS) PREREQUISITE: CMPS 202

-The objective of this course analyzing time and space requirements of important algorithms and structures.
+The objective of this course is to analyze time and space requirements of important algorithms and structures.
 Various data structures such as stacks, queues, trees and graphs will be introduced and analyzed.
 This course will also focus on the implementation details of the algorithms.